 The climate change agenda has had relatively little explicit visibility in the GWSP portfolio until now.
-However, the World Bank's methodology to track resilience in its projects, Resilience Rating System: A Methodology for Building and Tracking Resilience to Climate Change17 is now an integrated part of the GWSP M&E approach.
+However, the 2022 GWSP Strategy Updated placed increased focus on climate change and added two new climate related indicators, tracking projects that use a climate-action related indicator for reporting on outcomes of climate- related investments in the project's results framework, and tracking net GHG emissions (tCO2eq/year), applying the World Bank's methodology to track resilience in its projects, Resilience Rating System: A Methodology for Building and Tracking Resilience to Climate Change.

-The mid-term review provided recommendations to further enhance GWSP's design and approach to increase impact.
+The external evaluation provided recommendations to further enhance GWSP's design and approach to increase impact.
 These recommendations centered on (1) maintaining and enhancing the knowledge-into-implementation model; (2) increasing cross-sectoral collaboration; (3) building on country-level knowledge creation, dissemination, and capacity; (4) amplifying work on climate and inclusion; and (5) leveraging partnerships.
+Furthermore, the external evaluation found that "GWSP support to developing countries the world over has been anchored in enabling discussions that make visible developing country priorities (as per national strategies and international agreements and commitments, e.g., Agenda 2030), identify ways in